Zachl927/OpenDyslexia_Chrome_Extension/architecture.md

-# OpenDyslexic Page Reader - Architecture Overview
+# OpenDyslexia Chrome Extension - Architecture Overview

-This document serves as the single source of truth for the **OpenDyslexic Page Reader** Chrome extension.
+This document serves as the single source of truth for the **OpenDyslexia Chrome Extension**.
 It provides a comprehensive overview of the project's architecture, file structure, data flow, and development conventions.
 The goal is to enable any developer or AI agent to understand the codebase and make targeted changes efficiently.

 ## 1. High-Level Architecture